 If you’re unsure of the processes or are uncomfortable talking through it, look for online resources such as this article on what you need to know about bereavement leave.

-Talking about your mental health doesn’t need to be scary, it’s entirely up to you whether to be completely honest or only inform your boss of the pertinent facts.
-It’s important to be clear and concise on how your mental health issues are impacting your work and productivity.
-Having a doctor’s note on your diagnosis is beneficial as you can work together in devising a plan to manage your tasks and mental health at work.
+Talking about your mental health doesn’t need to be scary, your employer will be able to help and support you effectively, if you’re honest about how you are feeling.
+It’s important to be clear on how your mental health issues are impacting you and your work.
+If you have a doctor’s note on your mental health, make sure you discuss this as well so you can work together in devising a plan to manage your tasks and mental health at work.

 Employers generally have an obligation to make practical adjustments for employees suffering from mental health conditions.
 Although, it’s up to your employer to decide the best way to move forward, you can offer your input on what might help you.
 It can be something like changes to your working hours, longer lunch breaks to accommodate therapy appointments or even occasionally working remotely.
 You can also have someone from HR involved in the discussion to provide guidance in creating reasonable solutions to your situation.

 Be honest about your commitment to getting help

 If you have taken the step to speak to your employer, make use of the resources they offer and take the steps forward that feel manageable for you.
 Take the time to have follow-up check ins.
 Your employer has a vested interest in your health and should keep in touch with you to understand what support you need.